CS-DS-125/125book/py4e_rst/11-regex.rst

    From: stephen.marquard@uct.ac.za, csev@umich.edu, and cwen @iupui.edu

-It is possible to tell an asterisk or plus sign not to be so “greedy” by adding another character.
+It is possible to tell an asterisk or plus sign not to be so "greedy" by adding another character.
 See the detailed documentation for information on turning off the greedy behavior.